py5coding/py5book/how_tos/pyinstaller.md

 The above code will collect the native libraries py5 contains for all supported platforms.
 This is a bit excessive because the package PyInstaller creates will not be able to run on all platforms.
-If you want to limit the collected native libraries, you can do so with code similar to the following:
+If you want to limit the collected native libraries to only those that are relevant for the package, you can do so with code similar to the following:

 ```python
 binaries += filter(lambda x: x[1].split('/')[2] in ["linux-amd64"], collect_dynamic_libs('py5'))